CYBERSECURE CODER (CSC) Training Course

 • Explain general mitigation methods and devices

-Target Student: This course is designed primarily for cybersecurity practitioners preparing for or who currently perform job functions related to protecting information systems by ensuring their availability, integrity, authentication, confidentiality, and non-repudiation.
-It is ideal for those roles within federal contracting companies, and private sector firms who whose mission or strategic objectives require the execution of Defensive Cyber Operations (DCO) or DoD Information Network (DODIN) operation and incident handling.
-This course focuses on the knowledge, ability, and skills necessary to provide for the defense of those information systems in a cybersecurity context, including protection, detection, analysis, investigation, and response processes.
+Target Student: This programme is primarily designed for cybersecurity practitioners preparing for or currently performing job functions related to protecting information systems by ensuring their availability, integrity, authentication, confidentiality, and non-repudiation.
+It is ideal for roles within federal contracting companies and private sector firms whose mission or strategic objectives require the execution of Defensive Cyber Operations (DCO) or DoD Information Network (DODIN) operation and incident handling.
+The focus is on the knowledge, abilities, and skills necessary to defend those information systems in a cybersecurity context, including protection, detection, analysis, investigation, and response processes.

-In addition, the course ensures that all members of an IT team—regardless of size, rank or budget— understand their role in the cyber defense, incident response, and incident handling process.
+Additionally, the programme ensures that all members of an IT team—regardless of size, rank, or budget—understand their role in the cyber defence, incident response, and incident handling process.

 Participants attending this course will